urbancamo/urbancamo.github.io/ea8_hla-004.md

 Parking can be found by searching Google Maps for [Aparcamiento Montana Colorada, Tinajo](https://www.google.com/maps/place/Aparcamiento+Montana+Colorada/@29.0047073,-13.6859487,17z).
-There is a flat walk with information signs that skirts round the end of the Volcano which is easy underfoot.
+There is a flat walk with information signs that skirts round the base of the Volcano which is easy underfoot.
 About 1km in is the obvious path for ascending to the summit and marked on most terrain maps.

 ![](images/Photos/EA8_HLA-004/Screenshot_20211028_100052.png)